storyful/storyful-mrss-doc/README.md

 ### Can we supply all PUBLIC, CLEARED, and LICENSED CONTENT?

 Yes, by setting up multiple MRSS feeds for a partner we can include any variation of CLEARANCE.
-At present we cannot supply this in one feed.
+This information is now provided in the node: `storyful:clearance`

 ### What about Trends stories?